 If greater control and/or reduced vibration is required then it is worth considering the plastic backed flap discs which increase the control and conformability of the flap disc but they will reduce the overall grinding power slightly.

 Hints & Tips: Looking for high aggression flap discs?
 Glass fibre backed discs are the best start point.
 Need more control?
 Consider reducing the grit size, looking at the flexible edge disc options or a plastic backed flap disc

 What is the Best Abrasive Flap Disc? – Abrasive Grit

 Apart from choosing the size of the abrasive grain the most important question is which type of abrasive grain will give me the best cut / life / cost ratio.
 Zirconia discs are perhaps the most common disc on the market presently.
 There is however a new kid on the block with the ceramic aluminium oxide flap discs which are the future of power grinding.

 Ceramic aluminium oxide: This technology gives a great cut under high pressure grinding applications.
 Early iterations of ceramic flap discs had a great initial cut but then glazed over, or just stopped cutting.
 This is not a problem with the latest generation of Cibo Ceramics.
 In 40 and 60 grit forms we recommend ceramic grain grinding on steel, stainless steel and aluminium as well as on high alloy metals such as waspalloy.
 For Cibo Ceramics flap discs choose the Performance and Ultimate Line flap disc ranges from Cibo Abrasives.

-Zirconium Oxide: Good quality zirconia flap discs are a high quality blend of zirconia and aluminum oxide grain which provides an excellent cut vs cost ratio.
+Zirconium Oxide: Good quality zirconia flap discs are a high quality blend of zirconia and aluminium oxide grain which provides an excellent cut vs cost ratio.
 They are traditionally supplied for general steel grinding applications.
 The Cibo Industrial Line products are all made using a premium zirconia abrasive cloth.